Abu Dhabi at a Glance

 Visa Requirements for Abu Dhabi

-The visa requirements for expats moving to Abu Dhabi vary greatly, depending on their country of origin.
+For expats moving to Abu Dhabi requirements vary greatly, depending on their country of origin.
 Nationals from GCC countries such as Bahrain, Kuwait, Oman, Qatar or Saudi Arabia need not expect any bureaucratic obstacles.
 Expats from other countries, however, need to secure a visa before moving to Abu Dhabi.

 If your passport contains a stamp from the Israeli immigration authorities, showing that you have recently been to Israel, it is probably wise to get in touch with your nearest UAE Embassy or Consulate.
 Ask whether this might cause any difficulties for you.
 It shouldn’t be a problem for most tourists, visitors, or expats, but it can’t hurt to be on the safe side.